okcompute/p4clean/README.rst

     Options:
-      --version             show program's version number and exit -h, --help            show this help message and exit --exclusion           semicolon separated list of file patterns to exclud from the removal process.
+      --version             show program's version number and exit -h, --help            show this help message and exit --exclude           semicolon separated list of file and folder patterns to be ignored from the clean-up.

 Config file::

-An optional p4clean config file can be associated with the workspace.
-Add a file named '.p4clean' at the root level of the local worspace.
-Each time p4clean is run it will look for it.
-A recursive lookup up to the root of the local workspace is done to find the file.
-This means you can call p4clean anywhere in the workspace folder tree.
-Files or directories matching the file patterns listed will be excluded from the tool.
+An optional p4clean config file can be used.
+Add a file named '.p4clean' anywhere inside the local workspace.
+At launch, p4clean looks recursively up to the workspace root for this file.
+If found, matching pattern files and directories are excluded from the clean-up.

 p4clean config file example::